Asif-khan-MF/Global-EV-Market-Analysis/README.md

 # Global Electric Vehicle Market Analysis (2015-2025)

 ![Dashboard Preview](images/Excel_dashboard_Project_1.png)
-*(The chart above visualizes the market trajectory, highlighting the recovery post-2023)*

 ## 1. Executive Summary
 **The Situation:** Between 2015 and 2022, the EV market saw explosive growth.
 However, in 2023, sales dropped to 2.6M units, sparking fears of a permanent "EV Market Cooling."